Dr. Tholen's Comprehensive Guide to Breast Augmentation (Part 1 of 2)

 Mammography can still be done successfully in women who have undergone breast enlargement surgery.
 Most radiologists feel that they can adequately view 99% of a woman's breast tissue even with implants in place, though special techniques and additional views may be necessary to accomplish this.

 Although there is a slight chance that mammography might cause leak or rupture of a saline breast implant, this is less likely with a soft, non-contracted breast, with smooth implants, and with submuscular placement.
 (The present generation of silicone implants is cohesive and cannot leak.)
 Improperly-performed mammograms can forcibly compress and rupture the scar capsule around any kind of breast implant, so it is important to let the radiologist and technician know that you have breast implants.
 A radiographic method called the Ecklund technique (also known as the displacement technique) compresses the breast tissue in front of the implant, and not only increases the visibility of breast tissue in the mammogram, but also reduces pressure on the implant.
-We do recommend a baseline mammogram one year after augmentation, so that any scar tissue or calcium deposits within the breast are documented and available for comparison with any subsequent mammogram.
+I do recommend a baseline mammogram one year after augmentation, so that any scar tissue or calcium deposits within the breast are documented and available for comparison with any subsequent mammogram.

 Timing of Surgery

 Many women wonder if they should wait until their family is complete before undergoing breast augmentation.
 Certainly, pregnancy and breast-feeding change the breast skin, shape, and size; these are common reasons many women choose to have this surgery.
 Should a woman who has never had a child (and plans to in the future), or a woman who wishes to have more children later, undergo augmentation mammoplasty?